digitalbricklayer/techteapotcom/content/posts/open-source-open-warfare.md

 aliases: [/open-source-open-warfare/]
 ---

 I am currently messing around in the pits of .NET e-commerce.
 I thought it would be the last place I'd find open source inspired disharmony.
-But no, even here it is to be found. ;)
+But no, even here it is to be found. :wink:

 OK, a bit of background.